 September 14th, Friday Afternoon

 Horrifying thoughts of 3-minute per kilometre pace, over the gruelling hills of Stromlo, rush to the forefront of our minds.
-We do have a legitimate excuse though – a 10 km race had already been planned for Saturday morning on the less testing terrain of the Sri Chinmoy Running Trail alongside Lake Burley Griffin.
-We explain our situation but agree to come along after the race, but of course after such a tough event we'd only be good for a few kilometres.
+We do have a legitimate excuse though — a 10-km race had already been planned for Saturday morning on the less testing terrain of the Sri Chinmoy Running Trail alongside Lake Burley Griffin.
+We explain the situation and agree to come along after the race, but, of course, after such a tough event we’d only be good for a few kilometres.

 September 15th, Saturday Morning

 Sri Chinmoy at the Sri Chinmoy Running Trail in Canberra by Lake Burley Griffin.
 He holds a bag of biscuits and candies — prizes for the runners.

 The 10-km Sri Chinmoy Running Trail in Canberra follows the lake edge from Acton Ferry Terminal for 5 km to the pine forest and returns along the same course.